pradeepsinngh/masters-thesis/README.md

-# Codebase for my Masters Thesis:
-## Models for propagating facilitation in the insect visual system.
+# Codebase for MS Thesis: Models for propagating facilitation in the Insect Visual System.

 ### Structure: